I Am Well Here Now

 AFFILIATE LINKS| This site contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 View the disclosure for more information.

-♥ The inhibitors blocking you from high-quality sleep & the disruptive health impacts they can cause.
+II.
+9 major inhibitors blocking you from high-quality sleep & the disruptive health impacts they can cause.

-♥ How to get deep restorative sleep & wake up feeling refreshed & energized.
+This post is all about how to fall asleep faster, stay asleep, sleep better, & wake up feeling refreshed & energized.

 *Educator info: The following information was gathered by studying the teachings of Dr. Matthew Walker, the director of The Center for Human Sleep Science at the University of California, Berkley, and the author of the book Why We Sleep as well as Dr. Andrew Huberman a professor of neurobiology and ophthalmology at Standford School of Medicine and the creator of the Huberman Lab Podcast.
 I have included specific sources below if you want to learn more!*